How Wren AI works

 Wren AI Service handles retrieval, prompting, SQL generation, and result validation.
 It is responsible for turning a user question into a grounded query workflow instead of sending a raw prompt directly to an LLM.

-Wren Engine provides the context and modeling foundation behind Wren AI.
+Wren AI Core (previously Wren Engine) provides the context and modeling foundation behind Wren AI.
 It manages metadata, business definitions, and SQL translation so the system can work from business-aware context instead of schema alone.

 What happens when you ask a question